cooldude77/SilecustThemeIntegrationBundle/README.md

 In order to use themes in Silecust Web App, you will need to create

-`silecust_theme_management.yaml` in packages directory and include following code in it
+`silecust_theme_integration.yaml` in packages directory and include following code in it

 ```
-silecust_theme_management:
+silecust_theme_integration:
   theme_integration_active: true
   theme_bundles:
     SilecustThemeDefault: